MicrosoftDocs/azure-devops-docs/docs/boards/queries/set-query-permissions.md

 ---
-title: Set query permissions in Azure Boards and Azure Devops
+title: Set query permissions in Azure Boards and Azure DevOps
 titleSuffix: Azure Boards
 description: Learn how to set permissions on work item queries and folders when working in Azure Boards and Azure DevOps. ms.custom: "boards-queries, linked-from-support"